c410-f3r/wtx/wtx-docs/src/http2/README.md

 Passes the `hpack-test-case` and the `h2spec` test suites.
 Due to official and unofficial deprecations, prioritization and server-push are not supported.

+There are a bunch of low-level details that most individuals don't care about when they are building applications.
+If that is your case, high level interfaces are available in `http-client-pool` or `http-server-framework`.

 To use this functionality, it is necessary to activate the `http2` feature.

 ## HTTP/1.1 Upgrade